 Understanding is theoretical.
 Knowing is intuitive, visceral.
 For example, what do people and dogs have in common?
 They know what they know, and act accordingly.
 Dogs smell good food and eat; we smell good food and eat.
 Dogs see something they want and chase after it; we see something we want and chase after it.
 Dogs see something fearful and avoid it; we see something fearful and avoid it.
 This is visceral knowing, a teaching that uses no words as chapter 2 says.

-The difference between dogs and us is human understanding.
-However, ostensible understanding absent real intuitive knowing easily leads to unintended and often unfortunate consequences.
-Words and thoughts permit understanding that, as chapter 71 cautions us about, Not to know yet to think that one knows will lead to difficulty.
-You could even say that understanding is a form of pseudo knowing, or virtual knowing.
+The difference between dogs and people is cognitive—understanding.
+However, ostensible understanding absent deep intuitive knowing can easily lead to unintended and unfortunate consequences.
+Thought permits understanding, which allows for what chapter 71 cautions us about, Not to know yet to think that one knows will lead to difficulty.
+You could even say that understanding and knowledge are forms of pseudo knowing.

 To put it another way: We can only truly understand what we already know.
-If such knowing is absent, the understanding is insufficient — a ‘pseudo understanding’.
-If that sounds radical, please apply this observation to your own examples and ponder.
-Here now are a few personal examples of differences I’ve noticed between understanding and knowing:
+If such knowing is absent, the understanding is shallow.
+To corroborate this, please apply this supposition to your own examples and ponder.
+First, here are a few examples of the differences I’ve noticed between understanding and knowing.

-While living in Japan I studied agriculture books.
-My ex-wife and I were planning to settle down on 100 acres, either back here in the USA or in Australia.
+While living in Japan I studied agricultural books.
+My ex-wife and I were planning to settle down and farm a hundred acres or so, either back in the USA or in Australia.
 Divorce spared us that experience.
 I say spared because I’ve spent the last 30+ years gardening a few thousand square feet, not 4,000,000 (i.e., 40,000 sq.ft. = 1 acre).

 By now, I’ve forgotten much of that agricultural knowledge I understood.
 Yet I know much better what I’m doing.
 The understanding was word based; the knowing is experience based.
-Actually, I reckon it would be impossible to write down what I know.
+Actually, I feel it would be impossible to write down what I know.